vwkd/code-web/Languages/CSS/2 Box Model.md

 ## Introduction

 - visual representation of elements in a document
-- every element is represented as a box
+- every element is represented as a box (*)
 - document tree is transformed into box tree
 - box layout defines how box tree is rendered
-- style of box is taken from properties of element
+- style of box is taken from properties of element (*)
+- (* for exact details see Box generation)
+- a box "contains" another box, if in the box tree it's a descendant of the box
-- (additional helper boxes may be generated, will only look at principal box of element here)
+- descendant box refers to box of descendant element

 ## Viewport